 The Foundation hopes to build a supportive relationship with Community Innovation grantees.

 - If you are selected as a grantee, we’ll work together to create a grant agreement based on your proposal, including an agreed upon timeline for the project and use of funds.

 - We will ask you to share key lessons learned (successes as well as challenges) during our meetings and as part of your interim and final grant reports.
-(See a sample interim report (PDF) and sample final report (PDF).)
 With your permission, portions of these reports will be shared publicly.

-- We acknowledge that not all grant projects will lead to a community innovation.
-And, in fact, sometimes the path to an innovation includes unexpected or undesirable outcomes.
+- We acknowledge that not all grant projects will lead to transformative impact.
+And, in fact, sometimes the path to transformation includes unexpected or undesirable outcomes.
 Learning from these moments is an important part of creating new community solutions.